2B or not 2B, a study of bottom-quark-philic semi-visible jets: Summary

 \section{Summary}

 A feasibility study for a collider search for SVJ produced in association with only heavy flavour quarks is presented.
-While this is theoretically well motivated scenario, no search has been performed yet, but we show that it is a rather promising search channel.
-The additional requirement of SVJs being \btagged acts as a powerful tool to isolate signal-like events, while the use of VR jets improves signal acceptance.
+While this is a theoretically well motivated scenario, no search has been performed yet.
+We show that it is a rather promising search channel, and the signal has not been excluded by current searches.
+The additional requirement of SVJs being \btagged acts as a powerful tool to isolate signal-like events.
+The use of variable radius reclustered jets and dynamically reclustered jets have been studied, and seen to improve the signal acceptance.
+Experimentally the former is easier to implement.
+Finally a search strategy is proposed, as we showed that requiring high \HT and \metval can result in having a good signal over background significance.
+Several potentially discriminating observables are proposed as well in order to aid the experimental search.